pbinkley/rcb-manual/sections/04-the-typescript-book-or-memorandum-typescript.md

 will it always follow that A plus B is greater than C?
 Will there always be a saving in working directly from the draft copy?
-Obviously, the answer depends upon {% include pagebreak.html canvas=92 %}
+Obviously, the answer depends upon&nbsp;{%- include pagebreak.html canvas=92 -%}&nbsp;
 the actual condition of the draft copy and the rigidity of the requirements of the format copy.
 If the draft copy is in very